-Ever since Prometheus stole fire from the gods of Mount Olympus and bequeathed it to humans, we’ve used it ward off predators, to cook our meat (whereby enlarging our brains), and for light.
+Ever since Prometheus stole fire from the gods of Mount Olympus and bequeathed it to humans, we’ve used it to ward off predators, to cook our meat (thereby enlarging our brains), and for light.
 Over the years, The Manual has offered more than a few tips and tricks on how to build a fire both out on the trail and at home.
 We’ve condensed and collated this information down to one handy guide that teaches you how to build the perfect fire in a fireplace and campfire in the great outdoors, including tips for working in the rain and without matches.
 With everything you need to get your fire roaring, consider this your go-to guide for when you’re ready to light it up anywhere and for any reason.

 Learn how to build the perfect fire in a fireplace and a campfire in the great outdoors.
 We’ve included tips for working in the rain and without matches.
 Consider this your go-to guide for when you’re ready to light it up anywhere and for any reason.

-You’ve likely heard that old cliché, “Keep the home fires burning.”
+You’ve likely heard that old cliche, “Keep the home fires burning.”
 Well, you first have to start your home fires before you can keep them burning.
 Though we live in a world of gas furnaces and cooktops, a modern man would do well to learn how to start a fire.

 Whether you’re looking to woo a potential lover or enjoy a quiet night of reading, a crackling fireplace can warm your body, heart, and soul.
 The primal dancing of the flames is at once soothing and exhilarating.
 While building a fire in a fireplace is relatively easy, a few simple tricks can hasten the fire-building process and prevent you from making a fool of yourself.